Recycling and waste: statistics and information

 What happens to the incinerated ash

 Around 30kg of "fly ash" is also produced in the process of cleaning the chimney gases.
-As this is more toxic it is disposed of in disused mine shafts in Cheshire.
+As this is more toxic it is harder to recycle and some (around 50%) is disposed of in disused mine shafts in Cheshire.

 Materials Reclamation Facility